AndMastro/EmergencyAwareness/README.md

 In order to perform classification of tweets among different classes run the module ClassificationMain.py.

-You have to specifiy with class to perform the classification on among "Relevant", for revelance calssification, "Report", "Action", "Information", "Sentiment", "Movement", "Preparation" for finer-grained classificaiton.
+You have to specifiy which class to perform the classification on among "Relevant", for revelance calssification, and "Report", "Action", "Information", "Sentiment", "Movement", "Preparation" for finer-grained classification.
 Running the module as it is will by default perform classification of "Information".